 This key facts covers Understanding Impulse within Impulse & Collisions for GCSE Physics.
 Revise Impulse & Collisions in Forces for GCSE Physics with 13 exam-style questions and 10 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 2 of 4 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 2 of 7 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position